OctopusDeploy/blog/blog/2020-05/linux-worker-powershell-core/index.md

 - CustomData parameter (this post uses this method):
 The CustomData Parameter allows us to include the script as a string and pass it in as a parameter.
 When provisioning Windows VMs, this value can be a string.
 For Linux, this value must first be Base64 encoded, which can easily be done within a Run a script task

-For this example I want my new VM to do the following
+For this example I want my init script to do the following
 - Install Linux Tentacle
 - Install PowerShell Core
 - Configure Tentacle and register itself of to my cloud instance